Student Travel Awards

 Use of Funds

-Travel Awards can be requested for up to $1000 per award for intracontinental travel or $1500 for intercontinental travel.
+Travel Awards can be requested for up to $1000 per award for intracontinental travel or $1500 for intercontinental travel (travel from mainland USA to Hawai’i counts as ‘intercontinental’ travel for the 2024 meeting).
 Funds can be used to pay for: (1) meeting registration at the student rate, (2) field trip(s) that are part of the meeting, (3) CMS banquet ticket, (4) pre-meeting workshop, (5) travel, and (6) lodging.
 Expenses for meals (except for the CMS banquet) cannot be claimed.
 Travel funds will be reimbursed during or after the meeting for which the funds were requested.
 Reimbursement requests will require receipts to document expenses.
 Only allowable costs actually incurred will be reimbursed, up to the maximum amount awarded to the individual.
 (For example, if travel costs are less than originally anticipated, reimbursement will be for the actual travel costs, not the amount originally requested.)

 Travel Award funds will be distributed to students at the annual banquet.
 Attendance at the banquet is required.